Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/05-using-multiple-cu/README.md

 ### Improve the Host Code for Concurrent Kernel Enqueuing

 1. Edit the `src/host/host.cpp` host file to change line 73.
-You will change this line to declare the command queue as an _out-of-order_ command queue.
+Change this line to declare the command queue as an _out-of-order_ command queue.

    Code before the change:
    ```